hervenivon/awesome-discoveries/docs/development/README.md

 ### `Nodejs`

+#### npm

+* [3 Tools to Keep npm Packages Updated](https://scotch.io/bar-talk/3-tools-to-keep-npm-packages-updated) - Keeping your package up to date is critical for security and stability.
+Use any mean to achieve it.
+Here the standard way, a VS Code extension and ncu are presented.

 #### Building Command line

 * [ervy](https://github.com/chunqiuyiyu/ervy) - Bringing charts to the terminal, because every project needs a command line and dataviz is fun!